Credit: http://www.billyyeager.com / Scene from the film Jimmy’s Story

 In Dean Treadway’s 2003, The Year in Review, he lists Jimmy’s Story as one of the best films of 2003, alongside other highly acclaimed films such as The Barbarian Invasions, 21 Grams, Mystic River, A Decade Under The Influence, Kill Bill, and The Corporation.

 That is quite an honor — especially considering this was Yeager’s first film.

-Jimmy’s Story begins with a quote from the book of Ecclesiastes, and ends with a quote from Ecclesiastes; the film is about a man’s desire to discover the meaning and purpose of life.
+Jimmy’s Story begins with a quote from the book of Ecclesiastes, and ends with a quote from Ecclesiastes; the film is about a man’s desire to discover his purpose and the meaning of life.